slsheldon/ssg-bid/content/01-Calls/01-Africa-2015/07-grantees/en.md

 ### Instructions: Self-assessment for data-holding institutions

-Grantees from the BID programme are expected to carry out a self-assessment on their institutional data holdings to help them develop their capacity to mobilize, manage and share data.
+Grantees from the BID programme are expected to carry out self-assessments to assist with planning and monitoring progress.

 **Recipients of national grants** should complete the [capacity self-assessment for national biodiversity information facilities](http://www.gbif.org/resource/82277) (also available [in French](http://www.gbif.org/resource/82782)).